 As a result of failing to switch energy suppliers, Brits are reportedly overspending on their energy bills by £2 billion.
 By shopping around for your energy supplier, you can find the cheapest prices on the market, keeping your bills to a minimum.

 Conserving energy in the kitchen not only comes from shutting off appliances.
 When cooking, you’d be surprised how many changes you can make.
 Take the stove for example.
-Using the right size pan for the right size hob could reduce energy waste of up to 40%.
+Using the right size pan for the right size hob can reduce energy waste.
 Furthermore, using a lid keeps the heat from escaping the pan, and lowers the amount of energy you need to cook your food.
 You can find out more here.

 There are many ways you can become energy-efficient in the kitchen. uSwitch has a great list that explores them in more depth.